Motor Control Centers

 Yes, motor control units for AC electric motors typically include a circuit breaker to provide short circuit protection and ensure the safety of the motor and electrical system.

-Does a motor control center need to be in a separate air conditioned room?
+Can existing motor control centers operate multiple electric motors while being housed in a separate air conditioned room?

 Motor Starters, Soft Starters and VFDs